What Is The Family And Medical Leave Act (FMLA)?

 - For the employee's own illness

-FMLA was enacted to assist families in balancing the demands of the workplace and the needs of families along with promoting economic security, family stability, and the preservation of family integrity.
-As a result, FMLA creates an entitlement in many instances for employees to take reasonable leave for medical reasons, the birth or adoption of a child, or care of a child, spouse, or parent who has a serious health condition.
+The FMLA was enacted to assist families in balancing the demands of the workplace and the needs of families, along with promoting economic security, family stability and the preservation of family integrity.
+As a result, it creates an entitlement in many instances for employees to take reasonable leave for medical reasons, the birth or adoption of a child, or care of a child, spouse or parent with a serious health condition.

 Who Is An Eligible Employee?

-Under federal law, an individual is an "eligible employee" under FMLA if:
+Under the FMLA, an individual is an "eligible employee" if:

 - He/she has worked at least 1,250 hours for the employer during the previous 12 months.